jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 #What will you need?

 --------------------------------------------------------------------------------
 This lab is meant to be both training and a quick reference.
-The videos will walk you through the topic and the text/screenshots can be a quick cheat sheet.
+The videos will walk you through the topic and the text/screenshots can be used as a quick cheat sheet.

 1. In order to follow along, you will need access to QTP or UFT and it's sample application Flight.